ckeditor/ckeditor5/docs/framework/architecture/ui-library.md

 ```

 <info-box>
-	If you decide to hide the "Close" button, remember to leave some other way(s) to close the dialog.
-The <kbd>Esc</kbd> key press also closes the dialog but it may not be available, for example for touch screen users.
+	If you decide to hide the "Close" button, remember to leave some other way to close the dialog.
+The <kbd>Esc</kbd> keystroke also closes the dialog but it may not be available, for example for touch screen users.
 </info-box>

 ##### Content

 This part can be a single [view](#views) or a collection of views.
-They will be displayed directly inside a body of a dialog.
+They will be displayed directly inside the body of the dialog.
 Below, you can find an example of how to insert a block of text into the dialog.

 ```js
 const textView = new View( locale );